 Plan Your Trip to Rome

-Planning a trip to Rome is no mean feat; it’s a city of great cultural and historic importance and the thought of trying to fit everything into just a few short days can seem impossible.
+Planning a trip to Rome and seeing all the best rome attractions is no mean feat; it’s a city of great cultural and historic importance and the thought of trying to fit everything into just a few short days can seem impossible.
 Whether you’re a veteran tourist, or a first-timer, it’s hard to prioritise your favourite monuments and landmarks when you really want to see them all!
 How to do it?
 With the OMNIA Vatican & Rome card it’s easy.
 For three consecutive days, the card acts as your complete sightseeing package while on holiday.
 Giving you free entry to the Vatican Museums and tours, including Michelangelo’s famous Sistine Chapel, you can skip the queues and save up to four hours in the busy months.
 If anyone is planning on traveling to the city in the summer, not having to wait in line is a definite added bonus.
 When in Rome...

 • The Coliseum, Roman Forum and Capitoline Museums are also high on people’s itineraries, as is the Villa Borghese Gallery and the National Museum of Castel Sant’angelo; so it’s just as well the card gives you free entry to two out of those five must-not-miss landmarks, as well as discounted entry to a further 30 top attractions.